smlacombe/sageo/README.rst

 Sageo reimplement the view customization feature of check_mk.

-Sageo offers many advantages over by check_mk multisite:
+Sageo offers these advantages over by check_mk multisite:

 - Sageo doesn't use the deprecated apache modules mod_python.
 - Sageo is MVC oriented, that means the content and the business logic is seperated from presentation.